+Advanced Physics

-Advanced Physics Gr 10-12 1 credit 1 year The main goal of Physics is for students to gain a deep understanding of the forces and the physical laws that control the universe.
+The main goal of Physics is for students to gain a deep understanding of the forces and the physical laws that control the universe.
 This course will cover traditional Newtonian Mechanics, electricity, and magnetism, and will introduce topics from waves and optics to fluid mechanics and thermodynamics.
 While this course does not require calculus as a prerequisite, it does assume students have a strong background in mathematics as they will put it to use regularly in working with formulas and concepts to solve physical problems.